 If electrical work is to be carried out on energized electrical equipment, the persons performing the work must be able to demonstrate that it is not feasible to perform the work while the equipment is de‐energized.
-Documentation demonstrating this must be available upon request by BC Safety Authority and WorkSafeBC.
+Documentation demonstrating this must be available upon request by Technical Safety BC and WorkSafeBC.
 Where work is carried out on energized electrical equipment, the work must be done in full compliance with WorkSafeBC Regulations.

 Following is a brief summary of the Occupational Health and Safety Regulation:

 - The preferred method is de‐energization, isolation and lockout, as per OHSR s19.10(1).